Skip to content

 Living in the question

-The honest answer is that I don’t know which future we’re heading toward, and I’m not sure how much our individual choices matter.
+Honestly, I don’t know which future we’re heading toward, and I’m not sure how much our individual choices matter.
 We’re all making decisions that make sense for us personally, though I’m not sure any of us really knows where it goes.

 Recognizing this pattern doesn’t mean we’re stuck with it.
 If we’re going to keep adopting AI tools anyway, we might as well do it intentionally rather than drifting into whatever happens next.